gpwen/vim-installer-mui2/wiki-pages/home.markdown

 build by itself.
 This repository is primarily aimed for those who build their own Vim NSIS installer.

-Screenshots of the installer can be found [[here |
+Screenshots of the installer can be found [[screenshots page |
 http://wiki.github.com/gpwen/vim-installer-mui2/screenshots]].

 # Branches